TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 Python does not check the cache in two circumstances.
-First, it always recompiles and does not store the result for the module that's loaded directly from the command line.
+First, it always recompiles and does not store the result for the module that's loaded directly kutoka the command line.
 Second, it does not check the cache if there is no source module.
 To support a non-source (compiled only) distribution, the compiled module must be in the source directory, and there must not be a source module.